Introduction

 One common scenario for Unsafe Rust is to interact with various other languages through C-ABI, i.e., FFI (Foreign Function Interface) scenarios.
 In this situation, we need to consider many safety factors to achieve Unsafe safety abstraction.
 Let’s demonstrate how to achieve safety abstraction in FFI with an example.

-Suppose we have a C language library (my_c_lib.c):
+Suppose we have a C language library (my_c_lib.c

-int32_t add(int32_t a, int32_t b) {
+#include <stdint.h> int32_t add(int32_t a, int32_t b) { return a + b; }

-We need to write a Rust program to call this add function.
-First, we need to create an FFI binding in Rust:
+We need to write a Rust program to call this add

-fn add(a: i32, b: i32) -> i32;
+// my_c_lib.rs extern "C" { fn add(a: i32, b: i32) -> i32; }

 Now, we can create a safe Rust function that wraps this Unsafe FFI binding:

-Now we can use the safe_add function safely in Rust:
+Now we can use the safe_add

-println!("5 + 7 = {}", result);
+fn main() { let result = my_c_lib::safe_add(5, 7); println!("5 + 7 = {}", result); }

-In this FFI scenario, Unsafe Rust is used to call the add function implemented in C. By encapsulating Unsafe code in a safe API, we ensure the safety of Rust code when calling this API.
+function implemented in C. By encapsulating Unsafe code in a safe API, we ensure the safety of Rust code when calling this API.
 In practice, developers need to pay attention to potential safety invariants and validity invariants issues and ensure they are satisfied when encapsulating Unsafe Rust.

 Unsafe Rust Programming Guidelines